IshMSahni/SYSC3303_Project_L1_G1/README.md

 - Object pertaining to requirements of every ElevatorCar such as buttons, lights, motors, doors etc.
 - Objects are managed by the Elevator_System to indicate where the elevator should travel
 - Contains the state of the elevator and also changes based on calls to the methods within the state
+- Contains information about how many people are on and off the elevator as an indicator of task completion

 ### Floor_System.java
 - Reads input from filename.txt